-Study for a graduate program in South Carolina
+Study for in South Carolina, United States

 Tucked away in Southeastern United States, South Carolina was the first state to ratify the Article of Confederation and of the 13 original US colonial regions.
 The state has a wealth of glorious coastlines studded with palm trees, but venture away from the Atlantic and you’ll soon find sleepy old towns and backwater swamps just waiting to be explored.